Christmastime can give any mom spiritual clutter.

 - How can you take your favorite traditions up a notch, making them even more about Jesus?

-Would you like to get organized with Jesus this New Year?
-Check out the Organizing You books!
+And if you’d like to get organized with Jesus this New Year, be sure to check out the Organizing You books!

 Please share this resource with other women!
 Here’s a pin-friendly image: